Shymkent: Parks

 The Dendropark was built in 1980 at the outskirts of the city.
 Because of the fast growth of the city it is now inside of the city and located at the Prospekt Baydibek Bi.
-The park cover a area of 150 ha and there are about half of million trees and shrubs of 1360 different types.
+The park cover an area of 150 ha and there are about half of million trees and shrubs of 1360 different types.
 Most of them are rare and exotic types from different regions of the world.
 In the center of the park is a huge pond where visitors can rent Pedalos or Rowing boats to discover the park by boat.
 The park additional offers a [Cycling|cycling] and running track, some small drink and food shops and a bike rental shop.